-This example runs through how to setup a collaborative filtering model in the Arize platform.
-A collaborative filtering model is normally used in recommendation engines.
-This example works through a product recommendation based on the user and past ratings of products.
+This example runs through setting up a collaborative filtering ranking model in the Arize platform.
+A collaborative filtering model is normally used in recommendation engines to produce ranked personalized recommendations.
+This example works through a ranking recommendation based on predicting the user's 5-star rating of an unseen movie.
+Learn more here.

 The common data tracked includes: